facioquo/stock-indicators-python/docs/pages/guide.md

     > See [Python documentation](https://packaging.python.org/en/latest/tutorials/installing-packages/) for more help with installing packages.

+> [!INFO]
->&#128681; If you're still having trouble getting started, see our [QuickStart guide](https://github.com/DaveSkender/Stock.Indicators.Python.QuickStart#readme) for step-by-step instructions for setting up your environment and for calculating your first indicator using this library.
+> If you're still having trouble getting started, see our [QuickStart guide](https://github.com/DaveSkender/Stock.Indicators.Python.QuickStart#readme) for step-by-step instructions for setting up your environment and for calculating your first indicator using this library.

 ### Prerequisite data